harp-project/AML-Formalization/README.md

 # AML-Formalization

 In this project we attempt to fully implement the "Applicative Matching Logic" framework in Coq, with example intances.
-The project has two parts:
-1. A matching logic library for Coq, in which various Matching Logic theories can be defined and reasoned about.
-    (see the directory `matching-logic`)
-2. An interactive prover / proof mode for matching logic, built inside Coq (see `prover`).
-This prover uses the matching logic library, and additionally provides some other features, like proof extraction into Metamath (WIP).

-## For users

-TODO lets have an example project here in this repository

 ## For developers